Dollars Trilogy

-The series has become known for establishing the Spaghetti Western genre, and inspiring the creation of many more Spaghetti Western films.
-The three films are consistently listed among the best rated Western films in history.
+The series has become known for establishing the spaghetti western genre, and inspiring the creation of many more spaghetti western films.
+The three films are consistently listed among the best-rated western films in history.

-Although not Leone's intention, the three films came to be considered a trilogy following the exploits of the same so-called "Man with No Name" (portrayed by Clint Eastwood, wearing the same clothes and acting with the same mannerisms).
+The three films came to be considered a trilogy following the exploits of the same so-called "Man with No Name", portrayed by Clint Eastwood.
 The "Man with No Name" concept was invented by the American distributor United Artists, looking for a strong angle to sell the films as a trilogy.
-Eastwood's character does indeed have a name (albeit a nickname) and a different one in each film: "Joe", "Manco" and "Blondie", respectively.
+Eastwood's characters in all the films have names: "Joe", "Manco" and "Blondie", respectively.

 Films

 A Fistful of Dollars (Per un pugno di dollari, 1964)

-The first film has the Man with No Name arriving, for unexplained reasons, in the Mexico–United States border town of San Miguel, base of two rival smuggling families, the Rojos and the Baxters.
-The Man with No Name (referred to by the old undertaker Piripero as "Joe") decides to play them against each other by collecting prizes for giving information, capturing prisoners and killing men, while also helping a woman, her husband and their son, held captive by the ruthless Ramón Rojo, to escape.
+The first film has the Man with No Name arriving in the Mexico–United States border town of San Miguel, the base of two rival smuggling families, the Rojos and the Baxters.
+The Man with No Name, referred to by the old undertaker Piripero as "Joe", plays them against each other by collecting prizes for giving information, capturing prisoners and killing men, while also helping a woman, her husband and their son, held captive by the ruthless Ramón Rojo, to escape.
 He is discovered by the Rojos and tortured, but escapes.
-The Rojos massacre the unarmed Baxters while searching for him, but helped by Piripero he is hiding away from the town.
-The Man with No Name returns as the Rojos are preparing to hang the local innkeeper Silvanito, who had befriended him.
-He cold-bloodedly kills Don Miguel Rojo, uses his last bullet to free Silvanito, and engages and kills Ramòn in a gunslinging duel.
-After the last remaining Rojo brother, Esteban, is killed by Silvanito while trying to shoot from a window, the Man with No Name – knowing that the US and Mexican governments will investigate – departs from the now-peaceful town.
+The Rojos massacre the unarmed Baxters while searching for him, but helped by Piripero he hides away from the town.
+The Man with No Name returns as the Rojos are preparing to hang the local innkeeper, Silvanito, who had befriended him.
+He kills Don Miguel Rojo, uses his last bullet to free Silvanito, and kills Ramón in a gunslinging duel.
+After the last remaining Rojo brother, Esteban, is killed by Silvanito while trying to shoot from a window, the Man with No Name departs from the now-peaceful town.